-To help avoid these differing interpretations and to understand what we are seeing, we must look at the backdrops.
-Stimuli present themselves to us in the context of backdrops, the surroundings of the stimuli in question.
-The universal backdrops or contexts surrounding the particular stimuli serve to illuminate the meaning of the particular stimulus viewed by a person.
-Without the universal ideas provided by the backdrops, one lacks the necessary perspective to understand the particular stimulus he is looking at.
+To help avoid these differing interpretations and to understand what we are really seeing, we must look at the world in context.
+Stimuli only present themselves fully in the context of the surrounding backdrops.
+The universal backdrops surrounding the particular stimuli serve to illuminate the meaning of the particular stimulus viewed by a person.
+Without the universal ideas and perspective provided by the backdrops, one lacks the necessary perspective to understand the particular stimulus he is looking at.
 To illustrate this point, consider a digitized picture of President Abraham Lincoln.
 This picture is often shown zoomed in beyond the point where it is recognizable, even as a picture.
 The lack of perspective prevents us from understanding what we are looking at and the meaning of the zoomed-in digitized squares.
 But, in light of these universals, as the camera zooms out, we see the one black square we were looking at surrounded by other squares.
 Eventually, we are able to make out the head, shoulders, and picture frame as they come into view.
 Finally, we recognize the picture as a person and then as a specific person.
 But, without the universal ideas of head, shoulders, frame, picture, and so on, we could never recognize what we were looking at.
 Thus, a proper understanding of universals leads to knowledge.
 A rejection of the universals leads to a rejection of knowledge.
 This rejection of the universals is known as nominalism, an idea that greatly contributed to the downfall of classical understanding of knowledge.

-We express our understanding of the particulars and universals through language.
+Next, we express our understanding of the particulars and universals through language.
 Human language develops in three stages: expressive, aletheic, and referential.
-These three stages of linguistic development correspond to the way the world exposes itself to us in sensation, perception, and intuition.
+These three stages of linguistic development correspond to the way the world exposes itself to us through sensation, perception, and intuition.
 At first, we simply express or acknowledge a worldly sensation or stimulus in an almost reflexive manner like a baby grunting or crying.
 Next, we begin to unveil the meaning of the stimulus partly and begin to understand what is happening.
-When a child recognizes that a dog is not a person or a car, but begins to perceive the idea of what a dog is, though not fully, we see the aletheic and referential stages of knowledge demonstrated.
+When a child recognizes that a dog is not a person or a car, but begins to perceive the idea of what a dog is, though not fully, we see the aletheic and perception stages of knowledge demonstrated.
 Finally, we are able to understand that a dog is a dog and to understand the idea of dog fully.
 At this point, we reach the referential and intuitive stages of language and understanding.
 Now, through language, we are able to explain our understanding of the world around us.
-Therefore, our language is more than just noise or expressions.
+Therefore, human language is more than just noise or sounds.
 Language relates to reality and our understanding of it.
 Language is not just a tool.
-It forms our understanding and draws us into the world.
-The world then is known to exist, and more importantly to exist on its own outside of, prior to, and after us.
-The world is a self-presentation of Being revealed to us through the language we are born into.
+Rather, it forms our understanding and draws us into the world.
+The world, then, is known to exist.
+More importantly, the world exists on its own outside of, prior to, and after us.
+The world is a self-presentation of God revealed to us through the language we are born into.
 The world emerges from each of these universal backdrops and provides us with the necessary perspectives we need to interpret it through language.
+Thanks to language and universals, we can actually understand reality.